New Mexico BioPark Society’s 28th Annual

 - To avoid crowds, visit River of Lights early in December and on weeknights (Monday – Thursday).

 - Plan your visit early!
-As we get closer to December 25, nights will sell out.
+As we approach December 25 and beyond, nights will sell out.

 - Prepare for uneven paths.
 River of Lights journeys through various parts of the Botanic Garden, which include unpaved paths.
 Plan accordingly.